 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 18.09 minutes getting to work every day.

-Bellingham is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Bellingham doesn't have a public transportation system that people use for their commute.

 The per capita income in Bellingham in 2022 was $23,921, which is low income relative to Minnesota and the nation.
 This equates to an annual income of $95,684 for a family of four.
 However, Bellingham contains both very wealthy and poor people as well.